 Sky Zone in Lewis Center: Indoor trampoline park and foam pits.
 There are lots of open jump times (pricing starts at $8 for 30 minutes), but Toddler Time is best for walking – age 5 to keep kids safe from older kids.
 Tuesdays: 9:30am-11am Fridays: 9:30am-11am Sundays: 11am-12pm $10 per child. (verify schedule, as changes may occur) All toddlers must wear SkySocks.
 They also offer special Sensory Hours each month.

-Vertical Adventures Training Center (6295 Busch Boulevard, Columbus): Open Hours are a fun way to check out rock climbing.
-There are Open Hours Monday-Friday from 3-8 PM, Saturdays from 11 AM-8 PM, and Sundays from 11 AM-6 PM.
+Vertical Adventures (multiple locatiosn): Open Hours are a fun way to check out rock climbing.
 All first-time visitors receive FREE Day Passes every Sunday, Tuesday, and Friday including all gear.
-Day Passes for all other visitors are $5 for kids and $10 for adults.
+Day Passes can be purchased at some locations.
 Parents who want to learn more about managing the ropes can take a Rope 101 class; there are options available, one that includes an instructor to climb with the kids.
-Cost is $39 for a family of 4 and includes 2 free weeks climbing at all three locations.
 They also offer Rock Climbing classes for kids, summer camps, and climbing clinics.

 Open Gym at Integrity Gymnastics in Plain City: Open gyms for Toddlers/Preschoolers, and for ages 6-16 every week.
 Check website for schedule changes.
 Cost is $5-$10.